Language selection

 DFO's involvement in a funded project is restricted to providing scientific knowledge unique to DFO, if needed by the organization to meet the objectives of the project.

-DFO may not manage or direct the activities related to a funded project.
+DFO will not manage or direct the activities related to a funded project.

-A department should not receive a direct benefit from a project funded by a transfer payment.
+A department cannot receive a direct benefit from a project funded by a transfer payment.
 If a proposal indicates that it will deliver any products or services to DFO, the proposal will not be accepted.

-A core service that departmental staff are mandated to provide directly should not be funded through a transfer payment.
+A core service that departmental staff are mandated to provide directly cannot be funded through a transfer payment.
 If a proposal indicates that the proposed project will generate specific scientific information needed by DFO, the proposal will not be accepted.

 An individual or an organization that receives a transfer payment does not act on the government's behalf.